cirosantilli/nodejs-cheat/README.md

 Since it is run from outside the browser, built-in objects such as `document` and `window` which represent web page concepts are not defined.
 That those built-in objects are not defined as part of ECMAScript.

 Node does add other built-ins and a file require system.
 These add functionality which is often implemented in the stdlib of other languages like Python or Ruby, such as file IO, and cannot be provided by in-browser Javascript for security concerns.

+Node gives great importance to parallel processing, because its development is closely related with web development, where requests are often made over the network and always take a very large time to complete.
+Many methods have both synchronous and asynchronous versions, including filesystem IO.

 ##Common js